 b.
 Advertisements printed on false covers or cover flaps should not be integrated with editorial content and should not use cover lines similar to those used by the magazine.

 a.
-The following kinds of advertisements should always be labeled:
+The following kinds of advertisements should always be labeled as advertising:

 i. advertisements on false covers and cover flaps

-ii. advertisements that could be mistaken for editorial content (every page of multi-page advertisements should be labeled as advertising)
+ii. advertisements that could be mistaken for editorial content, including advertising sections ("advertorials")

 iii. promotional pages published by and for the magazine and multi-advertiser sections such as classified listings and gift guides

 6. Don't Accept Sponsorships for Regular Edit

 Sponsorships of tables of content, mastheads, editors’ letters, columns and other front- and back-of-the-book departments as well as news and feature stories should not be accepted.

 7. Avoid Adjacencies That Suggest Conflict of Interest